 I love summer camp for so many reasons.
-I have awesome memories of going as a child.
-And as an adult, I have awesome expectations of a semi-quiet house once my kids head out the door.
+I have awesome memories of going as a child, and, as an adult, I anticipate a semi-quiet house once my kids head out the door.

 But let’s be real here: There is one part of summer camp that’s not so awesome, and that’s the price.
 Fortunately, you can find a perfect camp at a perfectly good rate if you’re willing to put in a little legwork.

 Here are seven tips to help you out: